-Most of these forms can be found on the Student Registration and Record Services or Advisement and Transition websites.
+Most of these forms can be found on the Registrar's Office or Advisement and Transition websites.

 Forms may exist in multiple formats (online, PDF), depending on the approval requirements and the source of the form.

 Online Forms: Online forms may be completed online by the student.
 The form is routed to approvers electronically.